lemlooma/KingPin/README.md

   <img src="https://i.imgur.com/aijSCPA.png" alt='king pin logo' />
 </p>

 King Pin is a clone of asana.com that focuses on helping teams manage projects and task delegation across team members.
-Users can create new projects and assign tasks to members of the team assigned to a given project.
+Users can create new projects and assign tasks to members to a given project.

 Live Link: https://king-pin-app.herokuapp.com/splash